By Judson P. Garrett

 - Restatement of Torts § 552

-Judson R. Garrett, Jr., is an attorney and has served as public member of the Board of Ethics since 1999.
+Judson P. Garrett previously served as a public member of the ASHA Board of Ethics.